 See Requirements for all businesses for more information about complying with product safety requirements.

 Who regulates what

-Products that are regulated by agencies other than Trading Standards are shown in the table below, along with the agency that is responsible for regulating them.
+Other regulated products are shown in the table below, along with the agency that is responsible for regulating them.

 Items in contact with food

 |Gas and electrical products||Energy Safety (Worksafe New Zealand)||www.energysafety.govt.nz|